ibm-cloud-docs/power-iaas/getting-started-PER.md

 2. Create a virtual server instance.
 See, [Configuring a Power Systems Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) for detailed instructions.
 3. Attach the private network that you have created in step 1.
-4. Verify if the registration is successful with the following commands:
+4. Verify whether the registration is successful with the following commands:

  For SUSE:
    ```